dvphnc/travia-next/README.md

 ## What I Built

-A full Next.js application with static generation, serverless API, and everything styled by hand.
+A full Next.js application with static generation, a serverless API, and everything styled by hand.
+No UI libraries, no shortcuts.

 <details>
-<summary>&nbsp;<b>Reading experience</b></summary>
+<summary>&nbsp;<b>The reading experience</b></summary>

 <br/>

 Each article has a clean single-column layout with a lead paragraph, a trivia box, and a travel tips section.
-There's a reading progress bar at the top of the page and a sticky sidebar that shows post info, share options, and related stories.
-The goal was to make reading feel unhurried.
+There's a reading progress bar at the top of each page and a sticky sidebar that holds post info, share options, and related stories.
+The goal was to make reading feel unhurried and worth finishing.

 </details>